-Now, I really have no comprehensive answer for that fake question, but now that you’ve thought about it for a minute, you’ve come to realize there really aren’t too many out of our 169 towns.
+Now, I really have no comprehensive answer for that fake question, but now that you’ve thought about it for a minute, you’ve come to realize there really aren’t too many which would qualify.
 Sharon and Kent are names of people, but I think we can agree they weren’t named after Nutmeggers.
 The only two that popped into my head (other than Morris, because I already know Morris is one) were Warren and Seymour.
 Hmm, now I’m hearing Goshen?
 Shelton?
 Who knows… Maybe the brilliant CTMQ commenting crew can think of some others that I don’t feel like looking up right now.
 (And no, Storrs and Collinsville and stuff like that don’t count as they are not real towns.)

 I can confirm that Seymour was named after former Connecticut Governor Thomas Seymour.
 So there you have it – at least two Connecticut towns were named after humans who lived in Connecticut.
 And the best part?
 James Morris was a pretty cool guy back in the Revolutionary days.
 Cool enough, obviously, to get a town named after him.